-Bodhi Rader is an associate with RMI’s electricity practice, where he specializes in microgrids, distributed renewable generation, energy storage, vehicle-to-grid technology, and smart grids.
+Bodhi Rader is a Sr. Associate with RMI’s electricity practice, where he specializes in microgrids, distributed renewable generation, energy storage, vehicle-to-grid technology, and smart grids.
 His current work focuses on the Disruptor and Buildings practice and includes energy systems modeling, disruptive technology integration, and deep energy retrofits.
 Bodhi joined RMI in 2013.

 Bodhi brings to RMI an array of experience in cutting-edge technology, information technology, and energy security.
 From his work at the Federal Energy Regulatory Commission, he led audits and education of utility professionals in electric grid cyber security and financial regulatory compliance.
 Prior to FERC, Bodhi served as a Communications and Information Systems officer in the US Air Force.
 This is a role he continues in the Reserves as a Cybersecurity Operations Officer.
 His roles include network defense and operations, multi-million dollar program management, R&D, and training.
 He has served in the US, Europe, and deployed to Afghanistan.